Code-Institute-Submissions/deadpixelscs-squilympic-games_AprResub/README.md

 Home Page
     * One page scrolling website made in html, css and javascript called Squilympic Games.
-    * Users can scroll down the page and select the restart button to start playing the game.
+    * Users can scroll down the page and select a difficulty setting.
+Pressing the RESTART button after this will start the game.
     * No annoying pop ups or windows just jump straight in and test your brain memory.
     * UI and design inspired by the hit TV show 'Squid Game'.
-    * Works on all devices 1600px or below.
-    * Footer section with social links to follow us and see what were up to in the world of games.
     * Assets, backgrounds, banners, logos and tiles call created in Adobe Illustrator and Adobe Photoshop by deadpixels.cs

-    * Works best on 375px, 414px, 689px, 1024px, 1280px and 1600px screens.
+Rules Page.
+    * Users can scroll down the rules page to read the full game rules.
+Pressing the BACK button after this will return th euser to the home page.
+    * No annoying pop ups or windows just jump straight in and test your brain memory.
+    * UI and design inspired by the hit TV show 'Squid Game'.
+    * Assets, backgrounds, banners, logos and tiles call created in Adobe Illustrator and Adobe Photoshop by deadpixels.cs

 ![iphone-mock-up](https://user-images.githubusercontent.com/82841138/143666012-5ba9bc09-b792-4b74-9eeb-1a26bca3061a.png)
 ![imac-mock-up](https://user-images.githubusercontent.com/82841138/143666022-b47e13d3-282d-4102-b5fb-8713bd5f611b.png)

 What to expect when a user clicks on one of the tiles?

 There are 18 tiles in total.
 2 tiles featuring the exact same paired character or symbol from the TV show.
-Making a total of 9 different characters and         combinations.
+Making a total of 9 different characters and   pairs.
 Once one tile is flipped, it stays open until the user selects another tile.
-If it's a match, then they will both turn white.
+If it's a match, then they will both turn green.
 If it's not a match, then they will both flip back around and the user tries again.
-If the user has exceeded their amount of turns, dependant on difficulty setting, then they will lose.
+The user hs a few milliseconds to memorize the tiles positions.
+If the user has exceeded their amount of tries, dependant on difficulty setting, then they will lose.
 The user keeps on going until they find all the tiles, or run out of tiles, whichever comes soonest.
-The user must press the Restart button 'AFTER' selecting a new difficulty setting for the changes to take effect.
+The user must then press the RESTART button to play again.
 Users will be notified of their results at the end of the round.

 ![ipad-mock-up](https://user-images.githubusercontent.com/82841138/143666027-cffdcffe-50bf-4e4c-b8f6-b3bd010623ec.png)

 Features Left to Implement:

-   * Support for larger screen sizes and improved responsiveness.
+   * Improved responsiveness.

 Future features to implement:

-   * More playing tiles.
+   * More tiles to be added
-   * Rule button using Sweet Alert 2
-   * Alert buttons all changed to new ones from Sweet Alert 2
+   * Social media links
-   * Audio.
+   * Bug reporting
-   * Support for different orientations.
-   * Apple watch version.
-   * New games all based on the TV show.

 ![macbook-pro-mocku-up](https://user-images.githubusercontent.com/82841138/143666643-518c8d8e-d9e8-4302-bab2-f024062d6f8a.png)

 Testing Problems:

-Lots of issues with responsive editing when working in Chrome Dev Tools.
-Looks ok in dev tools, but then when tested outside of dev tools, its not following the correct way or commands.
-This feels like a naggling issue for me now.
-Issues in GitPod servers going down causing loss of data and having to restart some parts of the development again.
+Ability to select 3 cards in quick succession instead of 2 *FIXED 22/04/2022* Ghosting of the tiles when holding finger on them *FIXED 21/04/2022*

 Bugs: